marlonmisra/vehicle-tracking/README.md

 **Normalizing, randomizing, and splitting**

-We now have feature vectors which we created by combining 3 separate features.
-Rather than using these directly, since they each have different relative magnitudes, I normalized them.
-I utilized the sklearn.preprocessing `StandardScaler` module for that.
-After that, I used the sklearn.model\_select `train\_test\_split()` function to randomize and split the data into training and testing sets.
+We now have combined feature vector which we created by combining 3 separate features.
+Rather than using these directly, since they each have different relative magnitudes, I normalized them using the sklearn.preprocessing `StandardScaler` module.
+After that, I used the sklearn.model_select `train_test_split()` function to randomize and split the data into training and testing sets.
 I dedicated 20% of all observations to testing.

 ```python
 X_scaler = StandardScaler().fit(X)